“Without data, you’re just another person with an opinion.”W. Edwards Deming

-At first glance, data-driven sounds like the new management fad-of-the-month, not unlike Total Quality Management, Six-Sigma and Lean.
-But in the era of “Big Data“, some companies are devoting millions of dollars in capital and human resources toward understanding and using the large amounts of data generated to gain a distinctive advantage.
+At first glance, data-driven sounds like the new management fad-of-the-month, such as Total Quality Management, Six-Sigma and Lean.
+But in the era of “Big Data“, companies are devoting millions of dollars in capital and human resources toward understanding and using the large amounts of data generated from daily transactions to aid decision making and competitive advantage.

 For example, companies like Amazon and Kroger are using data to create personalized shopping experiences.
 Netflix uses data to provide subscribers with personalized entertainment experiences.
 PepsiCo uses data to manage warehouse supplies and to restock retail shelves.
 Companies like these rely on data to develop new products, to attract or retain customers, to analyze risks, and to get a better handle on supply chains (J. Kopanakis, Mentionlytics).
 In other words, they are finding creative ways to monetize their data.